 The group is involved in the development of SAFIR, a nonlinear finite element software for modeling the behavior of building structures subjected to fire.
-SAFIR is used by more than 250 institutions worldwide, including universities, research centres and design offices.
+SAFIR is used by more than 250 institutions worldwide, including universities, research centers and design offices.

 SAFIR is a computer program that models the behavior of building structures subjected to fire.
 The structure can be made of a 3D skeleton of linear elements such as beams and columns, in conjunction with planar elements such as slabs and walls.
 Volumetric elements can be used for analysis of details in the structure such as connections.
 Different materials such as steel, concrete, timber, aluminum, gypsum or thermally insulating products can be used separately or in combination in the model.